dga0024/Cost-Benefits-allocation-on-EC/README.md

 # Cost Benefits allocation on EC
- A Simple and Efficient Method to Allocate Costs and Benefits in Energy Communities
+ A Method to Allocate Costs and Benefits in Energy Communities